ekxide/iceoryx2-book/source/getting-started/robot-nervous-system/request-response.md

 Request-Response interactions between App and Larry Autopilot
 ```

-This is where the request–response (stream) pattern in `iceoryx2` comes into
+This is where the request-response (stream) pattern in `iceoryx2` comes into
 play.
-It behaves like regular non-blocking request–response, but with one extra
+It behaves like regular non-blocking request-response, but with one extra
 trick: the server can send a stream of responses instead of just one.
 Either
 side can end the stream at any time if it’s no longer interested.